elaraproject/elara-publications/papers/paper-2.md

 ## Concluding remarks

-In this research, it is shown that, consistent with theoretical predictions, the superradiant scattering of light around a Kerr black hole causes a near-exponential increase in the energy of the light ray.
-This simulation of a 1.2 billion mass black hole, to be supplemented by further research, represents a first step in demonstrating the feasibility of a construction of an actual black hole superradiance reactor.
+In this research, it is shown that, consistent with theoretical predictions, the superradiant scattering of light around a Kerr black hole causes an increase in the energy of the light ray.
+This simulation of a solar mass black hole, to be supplemented by further research, represents a first step in demonstrating the feasibility of a construction of an actual black hole superradiance reactor.

 ## Bibliography

+[1]: East, W. E., & Pretorius, F. (2017).
+Superradiant instability and backreaction of massive vector fields around Kerr black holes. *Physical review letters*, *119*(4), 041101.

-[1]: Rezzolla, Luciano; Zanotti, Olindo (2013). [*Relativistic Hydrodynamics*](https://books.google.com/books?id=aS1oAgAAQBAJ&pg=PA57).
+[2]: Rezzolla, Luciano; Zanotti, Olindo (2013). [*Relativistic Hydrodynamics*](https://books.google.com/books?id=aS1oAgAAQBAJ&pg=PA57).
 Oxford University Press. pp. 55--57 [eqns.
 1.249 to 1.265].
 [ISBN](https://en.wikipedia.org/wiki/ISBN_(identifier) "ISBN (identifier)") [978-0-19-852890-6](https://en.wikipedia.org/wiki/Special:BookSources/978-0-19-852890-6 "Special:BookSources/978-0-19-852890-6").